atomone-hub/genesis/COMPENDIUM.md

 #### Key points:

 - Discussion on PHOTON not providing governance rights, except for specific PHOTON-related proposals.
-- Auto-staking of underlying ATOM1s linked to PHOTON and challenges in rebalancing voting power.
+- Auto-staking of underlying ATONEs linked to PHOTON and challenges in rebalancing voting power.
-- Proposal for a tax mechanism on auto-staked ATOM1s and auto-compounding of underlying assets.
+- Proposal for a tax mechanism on auto-staked ATONEs and auto-compounding of underlying assets.
 - The total supply cap for PHOTON is set at 1 Billion, with specific conversion formulae for bonding and unbonding.
 - Examination of bonding dynamics, including incentives and impacts of slashing events.